Bandwidth/api-docs/site/docs/webrtc/webhooks.md

 The events that will trigger invocation of the specified URL are:

-- `onConnect` - an explicit action on the part of the client that establishes a signalling connection to control the flow of WebRTC Media.
+- `onConnect` - an explicit action on the part of the client that establishes a signaling connection to control the flow of WebRTC Media.
 - `onDisconnect` - explicit removal of the signalling connection, prompted by explicit server or client action.
 - `onLeave` - loss of the signalling connection, possibly due to loss of IP connectivity, or departure of the client.
 This may be coincident with an `onDisconnect` event.